orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 Setting up the build environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: On some distibutions, gcc 5+ is not available by default.
+Note: On some distributions, gcc 5+ is not available by default.
 For example in CentOS 7 the default version
 is 4.8 (gcc 7 can be installed using devtoolset, see devtoolset6_ and devtoolset7_).

 The first thing to do is to create a directory for working with OTB.